rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 4) password
 5) confirm

 Ubuntu Pro: Apply if required

+Checks:
+1) Login
+2) Ping
+3) Check network
+4) IP and more
+all done.

+> -- So far we have performed setting the VM for Kubernetes.
+Now will set-up kubernetes single node setup. --

+# Setup Single node having One Control plane + worker node: